SAS vs. SATA. A Primer and Backplane Compatibility for Enterprise Servers

 SAS vs. SATA.
 The Basics.

-In a nutshell, SAS Hard Disk Drives are more reliable than SATA, having a lower Mean Time Between Failure (MTBF), while also having faster data transfer speeds than SATA drives.
+In a nutshell, SAS Hard Disk Drives are more reliable than SATA, having a longer Mean Time Between Failure (MTBF), while also having faster data transfer speeds than SATA drives.
 The higher rate is achieved through the “full-duplex” functionality of SAS – the ability to send and receive data at full speed concurrently (SATA drives can only send or receive data at one time).

 It is for these reasons that SAS drives are mainly designed for Enterprise servers.
 Those devices are expected to handle a lot of data with a very high level of reliability for several end users.

-There are other differences between SAS and SATA; if you want to deep-dive into the full technical specifications, Intel provides this helpful server guide comparison chart.
+There are other differences between SAS and SATA backplane servers; if you want to deep-dive into the full technical specifications, Intel provides this helpful server guide comparison chart.

 What is the physical difference between the ports?